 HCG Injection Side Effects

-If you do HCG injections, you really should do it under a doctors supervision.
+If you do HCG injections, you really should do it under a doctor's supervision.
 Don't buy the HCG hormone on the internet and inject it yourself.
 Don't listen to any “internet expert” who makes claims about how much to use or anything like that.
-There are doctors who will prescribe HCG for “off label” use.
+There are doctors who will prescribe HCG for “off-label” use.
 While I have been critical of doctors who do this (see the HCG drops review), it's likely safer when used in conjunction with a physician who knows about this stuff than using a do-it-yourself approach.

 Realize that weight loss may not be so great without also reducing calorie intake.
 That said, I could not recommend only 500 calories per day.
-Instead, why not try a safer amount, such as 1500 calories per day.
+Instead, why not try a safer amount, such as 1500 calories per day?
 If HCG really does work, then it should even work – albeit slower – when a more rational reduction in calories are consumed.
-Slow weight loss help stabilize metabolic rate better than fast weight loss.
+Slow weight loss help stabilizes metabolic rate better than fast weight loss.

 See the review at Dr.BillSukala.com for more insights.

 In a 2016 paper titled Evidence for, and Associated Risks with, the Human Chorionic Gonadotropin Supplemented Diet, published in the Journal of Dietary Supplements, the authors call attention to the possibility that the use of HCG hormone may promote and spread the growth of cancer.